-I wished I had booked us another night at Honeyman State Park along this Oregon Coast.
+We both wished I had booked us another night at Honeyman State Park along this Oregon Coast.
 So much to see.
 So little time.
-Making these reservations from over 2000 miles away – not realizing all we would want to see, we had wished for more time at nearly every site we’d visited so far on this journey and would wish it again over and over in the weeks to come!
-But we moved on, driving further down this rugged, rocky, primitive-looking Oregon Coast.
+But this and each night’s camping reservations had been made from over 2000 miles away .
+Not realizing all we would want to see, we had wished for more time at nearly every site we’d visited so far on this journey and would wish it again over and over in the weeks to come!
+But we moved on, leaving this beautiful park,(Click here to read about our “water-logged” adventure at Honeyman!) driving down this rugged, rocky, primitive-looking Oregon Coast.

 First we passed more dunes between the road and the ocean – and several lakes along the coastline highway.
 Hidden lakes surrounded by nothing but trees and this bit of road we traveled.
 Occasionally we were higher than the woods beside us, and we viewed the Pacific over a carpet of pine forests.